-- Council Officers meet the 1st Thursday of the month in the school library at 7:00 pm.
+- Council Officers meet the Thursday of the week preceeding the council business meeting in the school library at 7:00 pm.

 Council Meetings are held the 2nd Tuesday of the month in the school cafeteria at 7:30 pm.
 A rosary precedes at 7:00 pm.